What do you do when your Google listings turn into Viagra spam?

 What makes this hack unusually insidious is that although everyone can see the Viagra spam in the site’s Google listings – everyone can see it except the Webmaster or IT Department whose job it is to fix it because this hack simply cannot be seen by humans without special tools – and humans can't fix what they can't see!

-The word “Viagra” may not even appear anywhere in the source code of the hacked site humans can see.
+The word “Viagra” or "Cialis" may not even appear anywhere in the source code of the hacked site humans can see.
 The hacked coding can only be seen through the eyes of the GoogleBot, Google’s robot spider that crawls your site to rank and index it.

 But unless the Webmaster or IT Manager knows this trick… Good Luck!